konradreiche/aquanaut/README.md

 [![Build Status](https://travis-ci.org/platzhirsch/aquanaut.png)](http://travis-ci.org/platzhirsch/aquanaut)

-A web crawler that stays on a given domain and creates a graph representing the different pages, static assets and how they are interlinke.
+A web crawler that stays on a given domain and creates a graph representing the different pages, static assets and how they are interlinked.

 <img src="http://konrad-reiche.com/images/aquanaut.png">